MDI Biological Laboratory: Human and environmental sustainability summits

 The MDI Biological Laboratory launched the Human and Environmental Sustainability Summits in 2013 as part of its focus on improving human and environmental health and on using science to solve real world problems.
 The summits bring together a diverse group of stakeholders to develop actionable solutions to critical problems in environmental and public health.
 In 2014, forty scientists, engineers, health officials, consumer advocates, food industry representatives, and educators addressed the global problem of arsenic in food and drinking water.

-Research Misconduct
+Research misconduct

-On August 2, 2021, former Associate Professor Viravuth (Voot) Yin entered into an agreement with the Office of Research Integrity (ORI) specifying that his research would be supervised for a period of two years.
-This agreement was the culmination of an investigation by ORI and MDIBL into research misconduct perpetrated by Dr. Voot, which found inclusion of falsified and fabricated data in three published manuscripts and two manuscripts then under review.
-Dr. Voot neither admitted nor denied the charges leveled against him.
+On August 2, 2021, former Associate Professor Viravuth "Voot" Yin entered into an agreement with the Office of Research Integrity (ORI) specifying that his research would be supervised for a period of two years.
+This agreement was the culmination of an investigation by ORI and MDIBL into research misconduct perpetrated by Yin, which found inclusion of falsified and fabricated data in three published manuscripts and two manuscripts then under review.
+Yin neither admitted nor denied the charges leveled against him.